Emergency Medical Services Program

 EMT 1500 Course

 The EMT 1500 class is part of the Emergency Medical Services (EMS) program at Laramie County Community College (LCCC).
-The course is also the first class for entry into our paramedic program.
+The course is a requirement for entry into the paramedic program.
 The EMT 1500 class prepares students to be first responders and prehospital care providers as EMTs.
 The EMT 1500 course is one (1) semester long, offered in the fall and spring semesters.
-The course is delivered in a hybrid format with synchronous onlinen and face-to-face classroom instruction for lectures, and face-to-face laboratory and clincial experiences.
-A student can sit for the National Registry psychomotor and cognitive exams after successfully completing our EMT course.
-The National Registry certificatino will allow students to enter the workforce as an EMT.
+The course is delivered in a hybrid format with online and face-to-face classroom instruction for lectures, and face-to-face laboratory and clinical internships.
+Upon successful completion of the paramedic program, the student is eligible to sit for NREMT exams.
+The National Registry certification will allow students to enter the workforce as an EMT.

-EMS personnel (EMTs and Paramedics) typically work for private ambulance services, fire departments, hospitals, or other rescue services.
-They may also work within hospitals, emergency departments and clincs, or urgent care facilities.
+EMS personnel (EMTs and paramedics) typically work for private ambulance services, fire departments, hospitals, or other rescue services.
+They may also work within hospitals, emergency departments and clinics, or urgent care facilities.

 Visit Career Coach for additional information about Ambulance Drivers and Attendants, Except Emergency Medical Technicians.